Rabbi Zalman Schachter-Shalomi

 Schachter-Shalomi produced a large body of written, audio and video works, typified by a breadth of knowledge, free-association homiletic style, use of psychological terminology, and imaginative metaphors from nature, science and emerging technologies.
 Some of his most important books include: Paradigm Shift (1993), From Age-ing to Sage-ing® (1995), Jewish with Feeling: A Guide to Meaningful Jewish Practice (2005), A Heart Afire: Stories and Teachings of the Early Hasidic Masters (2009), and Gate to the Heart: A Manual of Contemplative Jewish Practice (2013).
 As befits an early adopter of emerging technologies, many of Reb Zalman’s teachings are available on youtube.com.

-In 2012 his book Davening: A Guide to Meaningful Jewish Prayer won the National Jewish Book Award in Contemporary Jewish Life and Practice.
+In 2012 his book, Davening: A Guide to Meaningful Jewish Prayer, won the National Jewish Book Award in Contemporary Jewish Life and Practice.
+His autobiography, My Life in Jewish Renewal: A Memoir was published in 2012.
 The last book printed before his death is the recently released Psalms in a Translation for Praying (2014), which reflects his egalitarian, post-triumphalist, ecumenical, and Gaian approach to spirituality.

 In 2005, the Yesod Foundation created The Reb Zalman Legacy Project “to preserve, develop and disseminate” his teachings, which led to the 2011 donation of the Zalman M. Schachter-Shalomi Collection to the University of Colorado at Boulder, and the 2013 creation, with the Program in Jewish Studies, of the Post-Holocaust American Judaism Archives.

-- Jewish Telegraphic Agency: Reb Zalman Married Counter Culture to Hasidic Judaism, Shaul Magid
+- The Forward: Reb Zalman Married Counter Culture to Hasidic Judaism, Shaul Magid

-- The Shalom Center: Rabbi Zalman Schachter-Shalomi, Father of Jewish Renewal, Dies at 89, Netanel Miles-Yepez
+- HuffPost: Rabbi Zalman Schachter-Shalomi, Father of Jewish Renewal, Dies at 89, Netanel Miles-Yépez

 - Boulder Jewish News: Laying Our Rebbe to Rest, Marc Soloway

-- Jewish Exponent: Reb Zalman z"l and the Tree of Life , Nigel Savage
+- Hazon: Reb Zalman z”l and the Tree of Life , Nigel Savage